Cassette single

-A cassette single (CS), also known by the trademark cassingle, or capitalised as the trademark Cassette Single, is a music single supplied in the form of a Compact Cassette.
-The cassette single was first introduced in 1980.
+A cassette single (CS), also known by the trademark cassingle, or capitalised as the trademark Cassette Single, is a music single supplied in the form of a cassette tape.
+The cassette single was introduced in 1980.

 History

 The debut single "C·30 C·60 C·90 Go" from Bow Wow Wow (catalogue number TCEMI 5088) was the first cassette single released worldwide, issued by EMI in the United Kingdom in 1980.
 In the United States of America, the first cassette single was released by A&M and I.R.S.
 Records in 1982 with the Go-Go's "Vacation", which contained two songs available on both sides of the tape.

 Initially, the cassette single was supplied containing two or three versions of the primary single, sometimes also together with a B-side song.
 Typically, between 4 and 20 minutes of music were available on the early cassette singles, though later offerings would be available with five or six different versions of songs.

 The British independent record label ZTT Records made good use of the cassette single format by 1984, with singles by Frankie Goes to Hollywood, Art of Noise and Propaganda being issued in unique versions on compact cassette.

 American record companies began releasing cassette singles on a large scale in 1987, when vinyl record album sales were declining in favour of cassette recordings; the cassette single was meant to replace the 7-inch 45-rpm record in a similar way.

-The cassette single format was used as a promotion in the 1990s, with Disney giving a 'cassingle' to attendees of Hercules promotional events.
+The cassette single format was used as a promotion in the 1990s, with The Walt Disney Company giving a "cassingle" to attendees of Hercules promotional events.